darktable-org/dtdocs/content/preferences-settings/ai.md

 : Master switch for all AI features.
 When disabled, no ONNX Runtime is loaded, no model directories are scanned, and AI-dependent modules hide themselves.
 Turn this off to eliminate AI-related memory and startup cost when you don't need it (default off).

 AI acceleration
 : The hardware accelerator used for model inference.
-The list is filtered to show only the providers the currently-loaded ONNX Runtime actually supports – installing a different ONNX Runtime updates the list.
+The list only shows the currently available providers as supported by the loaded ONNX Runtime.
+Installing a different ONNX Runtime updates the list.

 : - _auto_ picks the best available provider for the loaded library, falling back to CPU if no accelerator initialises.
 : - _CPU_ runs inference on the processor.
 Always available.
-: - _NVIDIA CUDA_ uses NVIDIA GPUs via cuDNN (Linux, Windows; requires a CUDA-enabled ONNX Runtime).
+: - _NVIDIA CUDA_ uses NVIDIA GPUs via cuDNN (Linux, Windows; requires installing a CUDA-enabled ONNX Runtime).
-: - _AMD MIGraphX_ uses AMD GPUs via ROCm (Linux only; requires a MIGraphX-enabled ONNX Runtime).
+: - _AMD MIGraphX_ uses AMD GPUs via ROCm (Linux only; requires installing a MIGraphX-enabled ONNX Runtime).
-: - _Intel OpenVINO_ uses Intel GPUs and iGPUs via OpenVINO (Linux, Windows; requires an OpenVINO-enabled ONNX Runtime).
+: - _Intel OpenVINO_ uses Intel GPUs and iGPUs via OpenVINO (Linux, Windows; requires installing an OpenVINO-enabled ONNX Runtime).
 : - _Windows DirectML_ uses any DirectX 12 capable GPU (Windows; bundled by default).
 : - _Apple CoreML_ uses the Apple Neural Engine and integrated GPU (macOS; bundled by default).

 : Double-click the label to reset to the default.
 If the selected provider cannot be initialised with the currently-loaded ONNX Runtime (for example, if the library was built without that provider) a _not available, will fall back to CPU_ notice appears next to the combo box.
 After swapping the ONNX Runtime library, the notice becomes _restart to apply_ until darktable is restarted.

 ONNX Runtime library
 : Path to a shared library (`libonnxruntime.so*` on Linux, `onnxruntime.dll` on Windows) that darktable should load in place of the bundled one.
-Leave empty to use the bundled library (CPU-only on Linux, DirectML on Windows).
+Leave empty to use the bundled library (see the table above for what that is per OS).
+To use a GPU runtime, install one via the scripts described below and point this field at it.
 Double-click the label to reset to empty.
 Changes take effect after restarting darktable. _Hidden on macOS_, where ONNX Runtime is statically linked with CoreML support.

 : To the right of the path field are two buttons: